Workflomics/workflomics-readthedocs/docs/source/basics/pubmetric.rst

 **Full Network**:

-Generate a full co-citation network for a specific topic:
+Generate a co-citation network for a specific topic:

 .. code-block:: python